Skip to main content

 What is automation?

 Brinqa contains a flexible workflow engine built into the user interface through a feature called automation.
-Automation gives you the capability to build complex and automated actions based on data sets derived from Brinqa Query Language (BQL) queries.
+Automation gives you the capability to build complex and automated actions based on datasets derived from Brinqa Query Language (BQL) queries.
 Automations serve to simplify your Brinqa Platform experience by streamlining tasks and reducing manual efforts.
 By using automation, you can build workflows that help improve your organization's security management and response time, enabling you and your team to focus on higher-priority tasks.
 Some examples of automations you can create include, but are not limited to:

 • Creating exception requests